May 31, 2019

 Why does my toddler keep throwing things?
 If you are a parent of a little one, this question has likely come up during toddler tantrums or just playtime in general.
 Here are a few things to keep in mind about your child’s new fascination with tossing everything in sight:

-Monti Kids parents frequently reach out to us about the “throwing” phase.
+Monti Kids parents frequently reach out to us and say “My toddler throws toys instead of playing with them.”
 Your little one loves to experiment with cause and effect, and throwing is a great way to do so.

 The mantra “freedom within limits” is an important part of the Montessori method, and a great way to deal with behavior like throwing.
 Offer options that allow your child to continue exploring this skill in a safe and respectful way.